 As one example, Dalbar showed that in 2018 the S&P 500 lost 4.38%, while the average investor lost 9.42%.
 Another Dalbar analysis, reviewing a 10-year time period, showed that the average investor earned only a 2.6% net annualized rate of return or less than one-half of what the S&P 500 earned.
 Reviewing any single year or time period would show a similar individual investor underperformance.

 How can we do better?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us